-The child must learn that his actions are important in bringing
+The child must learn that his actions are important in bringing about desired results.

 How needs are met in infancy can have far-reaching effects on the individual's concept of his self-worth and his capacity for motivation.

 Knowledge that the relationship with the mother, or caretaker, is mutually satisfying is essential to the development of trust.